Singulari Nos: Paroles d'un croyant

 While Lamennais agreed to submit to the Pope in matters of faith and morals, he noticeably did not retract any of his political views.
 Although he ceased publication of L'Avenir, Lamennais continued to be attacked by French conservatives.
-In 1834 he responded with a short, biting book, Paroles d'un croyant ("Words of a Believer"), in which he denounced all authority, civil as well as ecclesiastical.
+In 1834, he responded with a short, biting book, Paroles d'un croyant ("Words of a Believer") in which he denounced all authority, civil as well as ecclesiastical.
 The book was a sensation.
 Franz Liszt dedicated the piano piece "Lyon" (S156 1) to Lamennais.
 Fyodor Dostoyevsky encouraged Alexander Milyukov to translate Words of a Believer into Church Slavonic.

 Encyclical

 Gregory XVI issued Singulari Nos on June 25, 1834.
-It states: "We have learned of the pamphlet written in French under the title Paroles d'un croyant, for it has been printed by this man and disseminated everywhere. [...]
+It stated: "We have learned of the pamphlet written in French under the title Paroles d'un croyant, for it has been printed by this man and disseminated everywhere. [...]
 Though small in size, it is enormous in wickedness. [...]
 Once the torch of treason is ignited everywhere, it ruins public order, fosters contempt of government, and stimulates lawlessness."
-Gregory XVI adds:We have studied the book entitled Paroles d'un croyant.
+He added:We have studied the book entitled Paroles d'un croyant.
 By Our apostolic power, We condemn the book: [...]
 It corrupts the people by a wicked abuse of the word of God, to dissolve the bonds of all public order and to weaken all authority.
 It arouses, fosters, and strengthens seditions, riots, and rebellions in the empires.
 We condemn the book because it contains false, calumnious, and rash propositions which lead to anarchy; which are contrary to the word of God; which are impious, scandalous, and erroneous; and which the Church already condemned.

-The encyclical ends with a plea for the author to recognize his errors.
+The encyclical ended with a plea for the author to recognize his errors.

 Effects

-Lamennais's brother Jean-Marie, by that time Superior General of the Mission Priests of the Immaculate Conception, repudiated Paroles and the two never met again.
+Lamennais's brother Jean-Marie, by that time Superior General of the Mission Priests of the Immaculate Conception, repudiated Paroles, and the two never met again.

 Paroles and Gregory's response effectively allowed no middle ground between the two positions.
 Few of Lamennais's associates were willing to follow him out of the Church.

-J. P. T. Bury finds it ironic that the most lasting effect of Lamennais's polemics was a strengthening of Ultramontanism.
-He notes that Dom Prosper Guéranger, who was an early Lamennais follower, became the principal agent of a liturgical revival and a uniform Roman Liturgy.
+J. P. T. Bury finds it ironic that the most lasting effect of Lamennais's polemics was a strengthening of ultramontanism.
+He notes that Dom Prosper Guéranger, who was an early follower of Lamennais, became the principal agent of a liturgical revival and a uniform Roman liturgy.

-Lamennais later had an account of his visit to Rome published in Brussels, Affaires de Rome (1837), which he addressed to the Pope and which referred to "the faults of the church and of society, and the means of remedying them".
+Lamennais later had an account of his visit to Rome published in Brussels, Affaires de Rome (1837), which was addressed the Pope and referred to "the faults of the church and of society, and the means of remedying them."
 Circulation of Affaires de Rome was prohibited in Prussia.